 We are using annual prescribed burns to eradicate the red cedars that infringe on the glade.
-Several research projects by local universities are on-going at Victoria Glade.
+Several research projects by local universities and partners have been conducted at Victoria Glade.

 The terrain is moderately difficult to hike, and the climate is very hot in the summer.
 June is the best time to visit.
 There are no designated trails and we ask that visitors do not disturb flags and markers, which belong to several research projects conducted by TNC and several university partners.

 GIVE NATURE A HAND